verynifty/sudoswap.js/README.md

 - Wrap contract calls to make it easier to interact with pools/router from JS.
 - Parse historical trade events of pools.
+- Helpers to format sudo related data such as delta and fee.

 # Documentation